arkady-zelensky/nodejs-school-2021/lecture_03/readme.md

 0. Write a node.JS program with TypeScript that gets from the command line string parameter - path to JSON file, reads and parses its content.
 Then, program should create a folder “<JSON_filename>_pages”.
 For each link in the file get the HTML content of it and save it to the file in the created folder.
 JSON file contains an array of strings - links.
-Example of the file you can find at `lecture_03/links.json`.
+Example of the file you can find [here](/lecture_03/links.json).

 1. Write a node.JS program with TypeScript that gets from the command line numeric parameter - frequency in seconds.
 Program should print every tick (defined by frequency) next system information: